Storidge/cio-user-guide/cio_vs_others/software_defined_storage.md

 Many SDS implementations use a computed hash to determine an address for data.
 This binds the data to a fixed location and makes it impossible to use data locality to mitigate network latencies.
 Storidge's CIO includes both storage orchestration to move a volume to the container and [automated data locality](https://storidge.com/blog/effortless-data-locality-with-storidge/) to ensure frequently accessed data is close to the application.

 SDS solutions can be integrated through plugins to provision persistent storage for containerized apps.
-However as data centers become more software defined and adoption of low latency devices and protocols such as NVME ramps, SDS solutions face a lot of challenges.
+However as data centers become more software defined and adoption of low latency devices and protocols such as NVME ramps, SDS solutions running in VMs face a lot of challenges.
 Truly addressing the needs of cloud native apps is why Storidge developed cloud native storage.